-Amount recognized in the statement of profit and loss in respect of gratuity cost (defined benefit plan) is as follows:
+Amount recognized in the statement of profit or loss in respect of gratuity cost (defined benefit plan) is as follows:

-Particulars For the quarte For the quarter ended
+Particulars Three months ended June 30,

-June 30, 2018 June 30, 2017
+2018 2017

-Gratuity cost
+Gratuity Cost

 Service cost 31 26

 Net interest on net defined liability/(asset) 2 2

-Re-measurement - actuarial (gain)/loss recognised in OCI 45 (6)
+Re-measurement - actuarial gain/(loss) recognised in OC 45 (6)

 Net gratuity cost 78 22

 Assumptions

 Discount rate 8.00% 6.70%

 Salary increase 5.00% 4.00%

-The estimates of future salary increases, considered in actuarial valuation, takes into account inflation, seniority, promotion and other relevant factors such as supply and demand factors in the employment market.
-The expected return on plan assets is based on expectation of the average long term rate of return expected on investments of the fund during the estimated term of the obligations.
+The estimates of future salary increase, considered in actuarial valuation, takes into account inflation, seniority, promotion and other relevant factors such as supply and demand factors in the employment market.

+The expected return on plan assets is based on expectation of the average long-term rate of return expected on investments of the fund during the estimated term of the obligations.